nkprasad12/morcus-net/src/morceus/README.md

 - End table generation done and verified to match Morpheus 100% (modulo some errors in Morpheus)
 - End index generation done and verified to match Morpheus 100%
 - Stem index generation is in progress.
+- The ending generation enginges have been updated to parse grammatical data rather than just leaving them as raw strings.
+The result has been validated still to match 1:1 the Morpheus end index output.

 ### Current work

+Rewrite the irregulars parsing on top of the new ending generation.

+### Related thread

 Current goal: Checking why Morpheus has `2zonatim` in its `nomind`.
 Morceus only has `zonatim` and the source file `ls.nom` has the following: